ZenDragonX/ZenMods_Valheim/Modpack_ZENHEIM/README.md

 - Turrets can have 3 targets instead of 1.
 - Shield generators protect your fireplaces from the rain and snow.
 - You can also eject the fuel and shut the shield down manually.
-- Keys can only be used once for increased challenge.
+- Keys have limited durability and can be upgraded and repaired.
 - Candles can be refilled.